 - Understand that if they successfully complete this project, they will be offered a UC Aho Hīnātore | Accelerator PhD Scholarship valued at $28K per annum plus tuition for a maximum of 360 points of PhD study.

-During your project you will not be enrolled in any particular programme - if you do not hold a valid Canterbury Card you will need your department to arrange for you to be regarded as a ‘visitor’ so that your accesses can be granted.
+During your project you will not be enrolled in any particular programme - if you are not enrolled in any other course or if you do not hold a valid Canterbury Card you will need to liaise with your departments administrator to register yourself as a 'visitor'.
+Once you hold a visitor status, you will gain access to everything required for you to carry out and complete your 12 week project.

 Towards the end of your project, you and your supervisor will sign off on the success of the project and this will be used as part of your application documents for the PhD programme.
 Individuals must submit the Aho Hīnātore Evaluation Form within one week of completion of the 12-week project to be eligible for the Accelerator PhD Scholarship.

-Successful recipients must commence their PhD studies within two months of completing their project.
+Successful recipients must commence their PhD studies by the 1st July 2022.

 Yes, you do.